pnnl/ruleset-checking-tool/docs/section5/Rule5-50.md

 - Case 1: If neither B-RMR nor P-RMR has site shading modeled: `if ( NOT B_RMR.building.has_site_shading ) AND ( NOT P_RMR.building.has_site_shading ): PASS`

-- Case 2: If both B-RMR and P-RMR have site shading modeled: `if ( B_RMR.building.has_site_shading ) AND ( P_RMR.building.has_site_shading ): CAUTION and raise_warning "SHADING BY ADJACENT STRUCTURES AND TERRAIN IS MODELED FOR BOTH B-RMR AND P-RMR.
+- Case 2: Else if both B-RMR and P-RMR have site shading modeled: `if ( B_RMR.building.has_site_shading ) AND ( P_RMR.building.has_site_shading ): CAUTION and raise_warning "SHADING BY ADJACENT STRUCTURES AND TERRAIN IS MODELED FOR BOTH B-RMR AND P-RMR.
 VERIFY SHADING IN BOTH CASES ARE THE SAME."`

 - Case 3: Else, site shading is modeled differently in B-RMR and P-RMR: `else: FAIL`